 Not only does the system consume energy every second, but other electronic devices such as monitors, mice, HDDs, and keyboards also influence the overall demand.

 For instance, my gaming PC consumes 280 to 310W per hour during a regular gaming session.

-When playing less demanding games such as Rocket League, the power consumption goes down to 120W per hour.
-While playing more demanding games such as Hunt Showdown on max settings, the average energy consumption is 310-330W per hour.
+When playing less demanding names such as Rocket League, the consumption goes down to 120 watts per hour.
+While playing more demanding games such as Hunt Showdown on max settings, the common consumption is 310-330W per hour.

-Without any gaming activities, just browsing the web for information, watching YouTube or streams, the system runs on 70W to 85W per hour.
+Without any gaming activities, just browsing the web for information, watching YouTube, or streams, the system runs on 70 watts to 85W per hour.

 Here are all the components listed that I built into my gaming PC:

 |CPU:||AMD Ryzen 5 3600k|